-Is there a maximum age by when Pectus Excavatum surgery using the Taulinoplastia method must be performed?
+Is there a maximum age by when Pectus Excavatum surgery using the Pectus Up method must be performed?

-Although the treatment should occur as soon as possible to avoid possible consequences derived from the condition itself and the psychological problems that may appear, as Taulinoplastia is really simple, adult patients can also benefit from surgery using this new technique.
+Although the treatment should occur as soon as possible to avoid possible consequences derived from the condition itself and the psychological problems that may appear, as the technique is really simple, adult patients can also benefit from surgery using it.

 Is Pectus Excavatum hereditary?

 There is a genetic predisposition towards these anomalies.
 Hereditary Pectus Excavatum has been observed in approximately 35-45% of cases.